 - As you can readily discern, this consent is stated in such a manner that individuals supplying personal information can reasonably understand how the information will be used or disclosed.

 The collection of personal information shall be limited to that which is necessary for the purposes identified by Touro University.
 All personal information shall be collected by fair and lawful means.

 - Touro University does not collect personal information indiscriminately.
 Both the amount and type of information collected is limited to that which is necessary to fulfill the purposes identified.

 - Any new purposes for the use of an individual’s personal information will require the individual’s consent.

 - We will only collect personal information by fair and lawful means and we will never collect information by misleading or deceiving individuals about the purpose for which information is being collected.
 Thus we require and obtain your consent with respect to collection, use or disclosure and never will we obtain such consent through deception.

 Personal information will not be used or disclosed for purposes other than those for which it was collected, except with the consent of the individual or as required by law.

 - Personal information will be retained only as long as necessary for the fulfillment of those purposes.
-Personal information that is no longer required will be destroyed, erased or made anonymous in accordance with current Touro College Document/Records Retention Policy.
+Personal information that is no longer required will be destroyed, erased or made anonymous in accordance with current Touro University Document/Records Retention Policy.

-By supplying your personal information you affirm that such information is accurate, complete and up-to-date as is necessary for the purposes for which it is used by Touro College, taking into account its use and the interests of the individuals.
+By supplying your personal information you affirm that such information is accurate, complete and up-to-date as is necessary for the purposes for which it is used by Touro University, taking into account its use and the interests of the individuals.

 - Personal information shall be sufficiently accurate, complete and up-to-date to minimize the possibility that inappropriate information be used to make a decision about the individual.